When can babies eat dragon fruit?

 Background and origins of dragon fruit

 Dragon fruit is the edible flower of a cactus that is native to the Americas.
 Today dragon fruit is mainly cultivated in Florida, Southeast Asia, Australia, and the Caribbean.
 With thick, brightly-colored skin and a soft, white seedy interior, dragon fruit is most similar in texture to a kiwi—with a less distinct taste.
-Dragon fruit comes in both purple and white varieties.
+Dragon fruit comes in purple, white, and yellow varieties.

 Whatever the type, make sure to serve dragon fruit when you have time to clean up afterward.
 The seeds are clingy and tend to end up between baby’s fingers, in their hair, and everywhere else.

 Is dragon fruit healthy for my baby?

 Yes.
 While dragon fruit doesn’t have many calories, it contains a fair amount of antioxidants, carotene (for healthy eyes and immunity), calcium, iron, B-vitamins, and vitamin C—all critical nutrients for babies 6 months and up.

 Is dragon fruit a common choking hazard for my baby?